 Packaged on, Manufactured on or Prepared on.
 Packaging dates are closely related to best before dates and are intended to give consumers an idea of how long a product will maintain it’s quality.
 These dates are used on food products with a shelf life of 90 days or less.

 Sell by or Freeze by dates are other voluntary markings used in Canada specifically, and can help the consumer make decisions about purchasing and storing food.

-Canned foods are safe indefinitely except when they are exposed to freezing temperature or temperatures above 90° (32.2°C).
-A general rule is if the cans are not rusted, dented or swollen, they are safe for consumption; however, the following canned items are best used by the dates outlined below.
+Canned foods are safe indefinitely except when they are exposed to freezing temperatures or temperatures above 90° (32.2°C).
+A general rule is if the cans are not rusted, dented, or swollen, they are safe for consumption; however, the following canned items are best used by the dates outlined below.